SingularisArt/Website/content/posts/note-taking-with-latex-part-3/index.en.md

 description: 'I go over how to create, use, manage and share figures using Inkscape with LaTeX along with NeoVim.'
 images: []

-tags: ['tutorial', 'notes', 'note taking', 'latex note taking series']
+tags: ['series', 'note taking with latex' ]
 categories: ['latex', 'school']

 lightgallery: true